mattkw0ng/zoom-chat-parser/README.md

 **UPDATE (v3.0)** Default parsing method now tracks student participation during the specified chat sessions
 - Prints a summary of who participated in each individual chat session as well as an overall summary of each student's participation across all of the sessions
+- Summaries are now sorted by last name (to the best of my ability).
+The usernames are split after the first name, so names such as "Johnny Smith Appleseed" would become "Smith Appleseed, Johnny", where "Smith Appleseed" is treated as the last name.
 - The 'start' and 'end' commands are now case-insensitive to allow flexibility
 - The previous method of parsing is no longer the default, but is still available by using the flag *-combined*